HugoNjb/autoERP/README.md

 At the end of epoching, a to_interpolate.xlsx file is generated.
 You can write in it the bad channels and load them during the ERPs script.

-2) comp_ICA.m ----
+2) comp_ICA.m (optionnal) ----
 After having manually computed ICA, you can load the concerned .set to choose the components you want to remove.
-   For each folder, you will have the topography of the component, the scroll of their activation and the full eeg data scroll to take your decision.
+For each folder, you will have the topography of the component, the scroll of their activation and the full eeg data scroll to take your decision. !
-   !
 This decision is asked only once per subfolder !
 -> After rejecting the components, you can epoch them wihout filtering them with the Filter_epoching.m script with your saved epoching parameters.

 3) ERPs.m ----